 Foodal recommends Amazing Grass Green SuperFood Original

-Experiment with combinations of fruits and vegetables until you become more accustomed to its flavor (or a pro at masking it!).
+Experiment with different combinations of fruits and vegetables until you become more accustomed to its flavor – or a pro at masking it!

 Walnuts, and nuts in general, are great sources of protein.
 Shelled walnuts resemble the lobes of the brain, and it is actually said that eating them contributes to optimal brain function.

 The walnut is rich in monounsaturated fats and omega-3s.
 It contains biotin, a B-complex vitamin that helps process fatty acids, and contributes to strong nails, hair, and skin.
-It may also be helpful in managing cholesterol.
+It may also be helpful in managing cholesterol levels.

-Soak shelled walnuts before blending for a smoother texture, and enjoy them with bananas and blueberries.
+Soak shelled walnuts in water overnight in the refrigerator before blending to create a creamier texture, and enjoy them with bananas and blueberries.

-Packed with powerful antioxidants, wheatgrass is an ingredient you’re probably going to need some time to get used to.
-Its grassy taste isn’t everyone’s favorite, but the value of its anti-inflammatory, immune-building properties far outweighs what it lacks in flavor.
+Packed with powerful antioxidants, the fresh – and obviously grassy! – taste of wheatgrass isn’t everyone’s favorite, but the value of its anti-inflammatory, immune-building properties far outweighs what it lacks in palatability.

-You can buy wheatgrass juice, but for the most nutritional benefit you’re going to want to juice it yourself.
-If you choose to make your own, keep in mind that it’s very tough.
-You’ll need something heavy duty like a masticating juicer to squeeze out its essence.
+You can buy pre-made wheatgrass juice, but you can also juice it yourself fresh for each drink to gain the highest amount of nutritional content.
+If you choose to make your own, you will need a high-quality masticating juicer to squeeze out its essence.

-Once it’s juiced, you can add a shot of wheatgrass to fruits like pineapple and banana with either a coconut water or nut milk base, for a refreshing energizer.
+Once it’s juiced, you can add a shot of wheatgrass to fruits like pineapple and banana with either a base of coconut water or nut milk for a refreshing energizer.

 We highly recommend Dr. Berg’s Raw Organic Wheat Grass Juice Powder.
-It’s made in Utah on a ancient lake bed where it has the ability to pick up all sorts of trace minerals and is processed in a method that better retains all of the nutrients.
+It’s grown in Utah on an ancient lake bed where it has the ability to pick up all sorts of beneficial trace minerals, and is processed by freeze-drying to better retain all of the nutrients.

 You can find it on Amazon.

-Make each day a healthy one, and let these superfoods keep you at the top of your nutritional game.
+Make each day a healthy one, and let these superfoods help to keep you at the top of your nutritional game.

 What’s your favorite add-in?
+Do you already have some ideas for your next shake or juice?
 Let me know in the comments!